Murder of Mona Tinsley: Funeral

-Second trial
+Murder trial

 Five months after Nodder had been formally charged with the murder of Mona Tinsley, he appeared at Nottingham Assizes to be tried for her murder.
+This second trial began before Mr Justice Macnaghten on 22 November 1937, and again saw Norman Birkett appear on behalf of the prosecution, and Maurice Healy on behalf of the defence.

+In his opening statement on behalf of the prosecution, Birkett outlined the circumstances surrounding Mona's abduction and the police investigation into her disappearance ultimately culminating in Nodder's arrest, interrogation and conviction for her abduction prior to the discovery of her body enabling his retrial for her murder.
+Referencing the demonstrable inconsistencies in Nodder's statement to investigators that he had placed Mona on a bus to Sheffield on 6 January five months prior to the discovery of the child's body in the River Idle, Birkett stated to the jurors: "If you come to the conclusion that [the discovery of Mona's body] plainly indicates that that [statement] told by Nodder, after reflection, was a lie, then it may assist you in regard to the other evidence."

-This second trial began on 22 November 1937, and again saw Norman Birkett appear on behalf of the prosecution, and Maurice Healy on behalf of the defence.
-Healy again argued his client had no actual motive to commit the murder and advanced the theory that Mona had been abducted by another unknown individual while travelling alone to Sheffield and that this individual had committed the murder.
+Maurice Healy again argued his client had no actual motive to commit the murder and advanced the theory that Mona had been abducted by another unknown individual while travelling alone to Sheffield and that this individual had committed the murder.

-Nodder himself testified at this second trial.
-He reiterated his previous claims that he had not seen Mona after he had placed her on a bus at Worksop with view to her visiting her aunt in Sheffield.
+Nodder chose to testified at this second trial; he reiterated his previous claims that he had not seen Mona after he had placed her on a bus at Worksop with view to her visiting her aunt and newborn cousin in Sheffield.
 In response to questioning from both the prosecution and defence, Nodder denied killing the child; adhering to his defence counsel's allegation that she had been murdered by an unknown individual after he had last seen her on 6 January.

 Among the many prosecution witnesses to testify was the bus conductor, Charles Reville, who testified that a young girl matching Mona's description had boarded his bus in the company of a man whom he positively identified as Frederick Nodder, and that Nodder had purchased a return ticket for himself, but only a single ticket for the girl.
 Also to testify at this second trial was Sir Bernard Spilsbury, who testified that Mona had been strangled from behind with a ligature such as a bootlace or a cord of similar diameter to a bootlace which had been drawn behind her head, then tightened.
 Spilsbury further testified that the deep bite marks still evident upon Mona's tongue at the time of the discovery of her body indicated the child had bitten her tongue for an extended period of time as this act of strangulation had occurred.